 3. Blacklisted jurisdictions

 3.1.
-VIA shall ensure that it does not make investments in portfolio companies incorporated or tax resident in:
+VIA shall ensure that it does not make investments in portfolio companies established or tax resident in:

 3.1.1.
-Jurisdictions that are listed as not completing the OECD’s Global Forum on Transparency and Exchange of Information for Tax Purposes peer review process or which have completed the process but are deemed “not compliant” at the time of the investment, or
+Jurisdictions that are deemed “not compliant” according to the OECD’s Global Forum on Transparency and Exchange of Information for Tax Purposes peer review process at the time of the members initial investment, or

 4. Handling of Tax and related Risks

 4.1.
-Upon establishment of the structure, VIA must use reasonable best efforts to ensure that the structure is compliant with applicable tax rules and the structuring advice shall contain a statement to this effect.
+If establishing a structure, VIA must ensure that the structure is compliant with applicable tax rules and the structuring advice shall contain a statement to this effect.

 4.2.
-In case of investments in countries that are not members of EU, EEA and/or OECD, VIA shall use reasonable best efforts to use a reputable independent tax advisor for tax reporting/compliance or review of tax reporting/compliance.
+In case of investments in countries that are not members of EU, EEA, and/or OECD, VIA shall use reasonable efforts to use a reputable and independent tax advisor for tax reporting/compliance or review of tax reporting/compliance.

 5. Mandatory Disclosure and Exchange of Cross-border Tax Arrangements (DAC6)

 5.1.
-VIA shall use best reasonable efforts to comply with the requirements under the mandatory automatic exchange of information rules contained in European Council Directive (EU) 2018/822 (the “MDR Directive” and an “MDR Directive Obligation” as applicable) with respect to all investments/transactions of VIA.
+VIA shall comply with the requirements under the mandatory automatic exchange of information rules contained in European Council Directive (EU) 2018/822 (the “MDR Directive” and an “MDR Directive Obligation” as applicable) with respect to all investments/transactions of VIA.

 Bonus system for VIA equity a/s employees: